Tetramethylenedisulfotetramine: History

-Previous research has documented the effectiveness of Tetramethylenedisulfotetramine against mice.
+Previous research has documented the effectiveness of tetramethylenedisulfotetramine against mice.
 The dangers of this chemical were first suspected in 1949.
 The U.S. Forest Service, looking to protect tree seeds for reforestation, noted its lethal effect against the rodent populations.
 Rather than repel wandering scavengers, the chemical was proved to be toxic to the local rodent population for up to 4 years.
 Continued experiments conducted by the U.S. Forest Service found no direct effect between TETS and the gastro-intestinal or renal systems of spinal dogs.
 In this same study, no effects were seen within the peripheral or skeletal nerve system, limiting symptoms of toxicity to the brain stem.
 Curtis and Johnson were the first to hypothesize TETS antagonistic behavior on GABA.
 An in-vitro study using superior cervical ganglion neurons of rats found TETS to antagonize the depolarization actions of GABA, while having no influence on the cholinomimetic agent carbachol.
 This evidence suggests that TETS may act as a non-competitive inhibitor for GABA.
 Further research findings using crustacean models, indicated a dose-dependent, non-competitive response to TETS that is reversible.

 Research

 In vitro and rapid screening tools

-Recent studies have indicated the usefulness of pH sensitivity in identifying Chloride ion influx, resulting from GABAA receptor excitation.
+Recent studies have indicated the usefulness of pH sensitivity in identifying Chloride ion influx, resulting from GABA-A receptor excitation.
 Other potential screening tools include spontaneous Calcium ion oscillations seen in hippocampal cell cultures from new born mice.
 This phenomenon can be measured by Calcium ion sensitive fluorescent dye.
 Further analyses showed that these Calcium ion oscillations are sensitive to MK-801 (an NMDA open channel blocker), suggesting that NMDA receptor operated channels are involved in TMDT induced spontaneous activity.
 When considering GABAA receptor activity, diazepam and pregnanolone reversed TMDT activity when applied to cell cultures individually and in combination.
 MK-801 and ketamine show more antagonistic effects on TMDT than diazepam within cerebral cortical cell cultures of embryonic rats.